WhatsApp Channel

 - Telegram Channel — Connect your agent via Telegram

-- Chat & Sandbox — The dashboard workspace for direct agent interaction
+- Chat & Computer — The dashboard workspace for direct agent interaction